Okocha76/Okocha76.github.io/_posts/2020-01-10-predict-migration.md

 _Migration is the main force behind population change in Europe.
 This is one of the main conclusions from my [previous blog post](https://okocha76.github.io/2019-11-21-migration-in-europe/).
 So is it possible to predict future migration?_

-My predictive models will use data from Eurostat over the period 2000-2017.
+My predictive models use data from Eurostat over the period 2000-2017.
 Numerous variables have an influence on migration.
 So I collected and merged many datasets that might be useful.
 Cleaning the data was time-consuming, because of missing values and differences between datasets.
 I split the dataset into a train (2001-2012), validation (2013-2015) and test (2016) dataset.

 To predict whether the migration rate in a certain area will rise or fall in the next year is the target.
 For this classification problem, you would expect a majority baseline close to 50%.
 And indeed, for 51.4% observations in the train dataset migration rate decreases the next year.